-By listening closely to your child, offering emotional support, and providing a means of reaching out, I can help them to work through the source of their troubles through art expression, play therapy, and the ability to weave conversations that are reflective and thought provoking.
+By listening closely to your teen, offering emotional support, and providing a means of reaching out, I can help them to work through the source of their troubles through art expression, play therapy, and the ability to weave conversations that are reflective and thought provoking.
 Often times, this may lead to self-discovery and new found awareness. and overall self- confidence.

-Therapy can help children to:
+Therapy can help teens to:

 - Better understand, express and regulate their emotions